-Over the past few months, there have been a number of charges filed by the Equal Employment Opportunity Commission (EEOC) involving religion in the workplace.
-As workplaces become more religiously diverse, now may be a good time for your organization to review its practices relative to the issue.
+In 2013, there had been a number of charges filed by the Equal Employment Opportunity Commission (EEOC) involving religion in the workplace.
+As workplaces become more religiously diverse, it may be a good time for your organization to review its practices relative to the issue.

 Religion as Defined by the Courts